The SeaQuest Spectrometer at Fermilab: Trigger

 SeaQuest's FPGA-based trigger system has performed, and continues to perform, quite well throughout data-recording.
 Together with the Beam Intensity Monitor, the trigger is able to preferentially select candidate dimuon events out of a very high-rate environment.
 Continuous improvements to the trigger system have led to improved signal acceptance, background rejection, and self-monitoring.

-Figure~\ref{fig:trigAcc} (left) shows the trigger acceptance in mass, relative to the geometric acceptance of the hodoscopes, for the Data Set 2 and Data Set 3 ``matrices.''
+The trigger acceptance in mass, relative to the geometric acceptance of the hodoscopes is shown in Fig.~\ref{fig:trigAcc} (top) for the data set 2 and data set 3 ``matrices.''
 The trigger roads are chosen to significantly suppress events with $M < $\unit[$4$]{GeV/c$^2$}.
-Dimuons generated by charmonium decays would otherwise dominate event rate, and overwhelm the DAQ.
+Dimuons generated by charmonium decays would otherwise dominate the event rate and overwhelm the DAQ.
 Above \unit[4.2]{GeV/c$^2$}, the sample of reconstructed dimuons is dominated by the Drell-Yan process.
 Since the main physics goals of SeaQuest cover a broad range in $x_2$, the trigger acceptance must be relatively flat in $x_2$.
-Figure~\ref{fig:trigAcc} (right) shows the trigger acceptance (relative to the geometric hodoscope acceptance) versus $x_2$, for events with mass greater than \unit[4.2]{GeV/c$^2$}.
+Figure~\ref{fig:trigAcc} (bottom) shows the trigger acceptance relative to the geometric hodoscope acceptance for events with mass greater than \unit[4.2]{GeV/c$^2$} versus $x_2$ as defined in leading order.
+Next-to-leading order terms will modify this by less than 10\%.

 The consistent and reliable behavior of the V1495 trigger system was verified through extensive \textit{in situ} and bench pulser testing.
 The analysis of recorded data verified the internal consistency of the trigger in real experimental conditions.
 That is, by comparing the recorded input hits to the generated trigger output, the trigger system is found to agree with expectations.
+The V1495 trigger system, as well as the entire DAQ system, was located downstream of FMag and the radiation shielding around the target system, and radiation did not appear to affect the performance of the V1495 system. data set